Roaring Forks Summer Camp

 Gardner is located in upper mid-Massachusetts, in the County of Worcester, and just eight miles from the northern border with the state of New Hampshire.
 The town is about 50 miles northwest of Boston, and about 50 miles northeast of Springfield, Mass.

-Lake Wampanoag is a beautiful 228-acre lake, bisected by the border of Gardner and Ashburnham (with Gardner claiming the south half and .Ashburnham the north half).
+Lake Wampanoag is a beautiful 228-acre lake, bisected by the border between Gardner and Ashburnham (with Gardner claiming the south half and .Ashburnham the north half).

 There is no Google StreetView available in the area, and I live out in California.
 But fortunately my friend Ron B., who lives near Boston, traveled to the area, tracked down this site, and shot the photos you see below. ( Thanks Ron! )